🎉 Xenia raises $12M Series A and announces 2 new AI capabilities

 The five categories: POS, KDS, audit, work-orders, task management

 Layers 3, 4, and 5 are exactly what Xenia owns in a single platform.
-That is the frontline-ops layer of the stack.
+That's the frontline-ops layer of the stack.
 Layers 1 and 2 are POS and KDS, where Xenia is complementary to whatever the operator already runs.
-This is the core positioning of the guide and the rest of the page.

 Operators confuse the terms because vendors blur them on purpose.
-A POS sells better as "an all-in-one platform" than as "the transaction system of record".
+A POS sells better as "an all-in-one platform" than as "the transaction system of record."
 The plain answer for a buyer: every restaurant runs a POS.
 Multi-unit restaurants run a full RMS that contains the POS as one layer and four other layers around it.
-The Eat App ultimate guide to restaurant management software draws the same line.
-So does Oracle's Simphony documentation, which describes inventory as "part of" Simphony POS, illustrating the bundled-vs-best-of-breed split.

 Where Xenia sits in the stack